learning2hash/learning2hash.github.io/_publications/magliani2019efficient.markdown

 bibkey: magliani2019efficient
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1904.08668'}
-tags: ['Cross-Modal', 'Independent', 'Retrieval Models', 'Shallow', 'Datasets', 'Applications']
+tags: ['Tools and Libraries', 'Applications']
 ---
 The application of the diffusion in many computer vision and artificial intelligence projects has been shown to give excellent improvements in